How to Take Good Hoof Photos

 Taking good hoof photos is crucial to getting a good evaluation of your horse's hooves.
 Studying good hoof photos will help you learn more about the health of your horse's hooves and how to spot problems before they occur.

-Step One: Choose the right area
+Step One: Choose the Right Area

 Make sure that you have a good location to take your photos.
 You need a fairly firm (so that the hoof doesn't sink into it) and flat surface.
 Lighting is also important - try to avoid an area where there is direct sunlight such as an open doorway of a barn, or in a very dark corner, as they don't make for good hoof photos.
 Natural, even light is best but using a flash also works (just be sure to check your horse is ok with the flash going off before you attempt to shoot the hooves, else he might end up in your lap!).